DylanDijk/CTVsuggestTrain/README.md

 Important to note that in order to output suggestions using the [CTVsuggest](https://dylandijk.github.io/CTVsuggest/index.html) package, you can completely ignore the CTVsuggestTrain package.
-I use CTVsuggestTrain to train the model weekly in order to update that predictions provided by [CTVsuggest](https://dylandijk.github.io/CTVsuggest/index.html).
+I use CTVsuggestTrain to train the model weekly in order to update the predictions provided by [CTVsuggest](https://dylandijk.github.io/CTVsuggest/index.html).
 Having the code packaged makes it easier for me to carry out model training,